-Some contract management solutions can scan contracts stored in the document repository and automatically generate outlines of your agreements, based on section headers, indentations, and other formatting parameters that would typically indicate the beginning of a new section in the contract.
-This functionality enables you to quickly skim through an automatically generated outline and instantly jump to various sections in the document.
+Some contract lifecycle management solutions can scan contracts stored in the document repository and automatically generate outlines of your agreements, based on section headers, indentations, and other formatting parameters that would typically indicate the beginning of a new section in the contract.
+This functionality of CLM software enables you to quickly skim through an automatically generated outline and instantly jump to various sections in the document.

 Advanced Search and OCR

 Artificial intelligence also improves the search functionality found in CLM software, including optical character recognition (OCR) which reads both digital and scanned documents and turns their contents into searchable text.
 Advanced search functionality makes it easier for a legal team to quickly find risky terms or keywords buried within a lengthy agreement.

 As the research shows, manual contract review and management tasks are taking up far too much time for corporate legal professionals.
 What can be done to prevent in-house lawyers, general counsel, and other members of the legal team from wasting half their day or more reviewing documents?
 With a combination of upfront planning and affordable legal technology, every corporate legal team can streamline contract management workflow and focus more on becoming a strategic business partner to internal clients throughout the organization.